-All alarm data which were engineered correspondingly (see also Variables (on page 15)) are stored in a SQL database.
+All alarm data that has been configured accordingly (see Variables (on page 15)) is saved in an SQL database.
 The IPA supports ODBC-able databases such as Oracle SQL server, Microsoft SQL server, Microsoft MSDE, MySQL server etc. These servers can either be on your local computer or somewhere in the network.

-In the Runtime the corresponding alarm data are saved in a buffer und from there written to the database cyclically.
-The cycle time is defined in the Editor (see also General settings (on page 7)).
+In Runtime, the corresponding alarm data is saved in a buffer and cyclically written to the given database from there.
+The cycle time is determined during configuration in the Editor (see General settings) (on page 7).

-It is possible that various Runtime projects write in the same database.
+It is possible that several Runtime projects write to the same database.

-By using a central storage for the alarm data, a high data security and a high availability of the alarm data is ensured.
+As a result of central saving of alarm data, high security of data and a high availability of alarm data is ensured.